formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 }, ' and text after'], "en-US");

 var complex = msg.format({
-    numPeople: 4,
+    NUM_PEOPLE: 4,
-    ph: 'whatever',
+    PH: 'whatever',
-    gender: 'male'
+    GENDER: 'male'
 });

-// complex === "Some text before Optional prefix text for |few| Text for male option with ' single quotes optional postfix text and text after"
+// "Some text before Optional prefix text for |few| Text for male option with ' single quotes optional postfix text and text after"
 ```

 #### User Defined Formatters
-User defined formatters are provided to the IntlMessageFormat as the third
-parameter.
-To denote a key should be process through a formatter, you need
-only provide the formatter name after the token key.
-Such as, `${key}` would
-then become `${key:formatter}`.
-This is an example of using the
-Intl.NumberFormat to create a currency formatter.
+User defined formatters are provided to the IntlMessageFormat as the third parameter.
+To denote a key should be process through a formatter, you need only provide the formatter name after the token key.
+Such as, `${key}` would then become `${key:formatter}`.
+This is an example of using the Intl.NumberFormat to create a currency formatter.

 ```
 var msg = new IntlMessageFormatter("I just made ${TOTAL:currency}!!", "en-US", {